amitopenwriteup/splunk-lab/splunk-k8s.md

  ✓ Installing StorageClass 💾
  ✓ Joining worker nodes 🚜
 Set kubectl context to "kind-splunk-workshop"
-You can now use your cluster with:

-kubectl cluster-info --context kind-splunk-workshop
 ```

 ### Step 6.3 — Verify the Cluster is Up